datalad-handbook/book/docs/basics/101-115-symlinks.rst

 potential source of confusion that we want to eradicate.

-You might have noticed already that an ``ls -l`` or ``tree`` command in your dataset shows small arrows and quite cryptic paths following each non-textfile.
+You might have noticed already that an ``ls -l`` or ``tree`` command in your dataset shows small arrows and quite cryptic paths following each non-text file.
 Maybe your shell also displays these files in a different color than text files when listing them.
 We'll take a look together, using the ``books/`` directory as an example: